Litetoken/Litetokens/README.md

 ## Assets

-All assets except LTC and DLA have the following properties:
+All assets except LTC and XLT have the following properties:

 * Asset name
 * Asset ID